austinhuang0131/austinhuang0131.github.io/index.md

 ~~No u.~~ Obviously, sure.

 ### Hobbies?
-Coding, modeling, mapping, commenting on local/global affairs, and listening to sick beats ~~as well as memeing~~ are things I do a lot.
-And Anime sometimes (1~3 series per year).
+Coding, mapping, commenting on local/global affairs, and listening to sick beats ~~as well as memeing~~ are things I do a lot.
+And Anime sometimes (≤3 series per year).
 Skating, softball and badminton, especially, are my favourite sports ~~given that me being a not-so-sporty kid~~.

 Recently I found myself enjoying model united nations.
 I've been to [SSUNS](http://www.ssuns.org/), [MariMUN](https://marimun.com/) and [JACMUN](http://jacmun.org/).